OCTOBER 12- TODAY’S READING FROM THE ONE YEAR BIBLE- JEREMIAH 19:1-21:14; 1 THESSALONIANS 5:4-28; PSALMS 82:1-8; PROVERBS 25:8-10

 And it is all because of God’s grace (1Thess 5:28)

 This is a call for justice.
-God is the Lawgiver and the Judge.
+God is the Ultimate Lawgiver and Judge.
 Abraham recognized this.

 Isaiah 33:22 22 For the LORD is our judge, the LORD is our lawgiver, the LORD is our king; he will save us.